joolstorrentecalo/gitlab-foss/doc/user/gitlab_duo/turn_on_off.md

 To turn off GitLab Duo for an instance:

-1. On the left sidebar, at the bottom, select **Admin area**.
-1. Select **Settings > General**.
-1. Expand **GitLab Duo features**.
-1. Choose an option:
-   - To turn off GitLab Duo for the instance, but let groups and projects turn it on, select **Off by default**.
-   - To turn off GitLab Duo for the instance, and to prevent groups or projects from ever turning it on, select **Never on**.
-1. Select **Save changes**.

-:::TabTitle In 17.3 and earlier

-In GitLab 17.3 and earlier, follow these instructions to turn off GitLab Duo for an instance.

 1. On the left sidebar, at the bottom, select **Admin**.
 1. Select **Settings > General**
 1. Expand **AI-powered features**.
 1. Clear the **Use Duo features** checkbox.
 1. Optional.
 Select the **Enforce for all subgroups** checkbox to cascade the setting to all groups in the instance.

-::EndTabs

 NOTE:
 An [issue exists](https://gitlab.com/gitlab-org/gitlab/-/issues/441532) to allow administrators